-This information can assist you to understand the nature of the role and how it fits within the Department.
+This information can assist you to understand the nature of the role and how it fits within the department.
 It can help provide a clearer understanding of the environment in which the role operates.

-You do not need to address the context specifically in your job application.
-Use it as a guide in selecting the most appropriate examples of competencies (see further details in preparing your application).
+You do not need to specifically address the context in your job application.
+Use it as a guide in selecting the most appropriate examples for your supporting statement (see further details in preparing your application).